12 Ways to Raise Funds for Startups in India

 6. Startup Incubators and Accelerators

-Startup incubators and accelerators provide mentorship, office space, networking opportunities, and early-stage funding to startups.
+Startup incubators and accelerators provide mentorship, office space, networking opportunities, and early-stage funding.
 These programs help founders refine their business model and gain access to investors.

 Pros: